About Capri Theatre

 • Sara Elizabeth Burnham - Vice President of The Bloom Group, Inc and a realtor at Bell and Corwin.
 Married to John with three boys and a native Montgomerian.

-• Josh Carples - is a musician, actor, filmmaker, photographer, and he founder of Terrible Master Films.
-He as multiple albums our, has acted in a number of independent films, and had directed multiple music videos and films, including a short documentary about the Capri Theatre titled "Clover/Capri."
+• Josh Carples - is a musician, actor, filmmaker, photographer, and the founder of Terrible Master Films.
+He has multiple albums out, has acted in a number of independent films, and has directed multiple music videos and films, including a short documentary about the Capri Theatre titled "Clover/Capri."

 • Anne Catherine Curtis